AmirAfsharrad/AmirAfsharrad.github.io/index.md

   <a href="Selected Notes and Reports/Communication Systems Quiz05.pdf" download>Quiz05</a>

 * Engineering Mathematics Course

+  I have designed multiple homeworks and quizzes for the Engineering Mathematics course as a teaching assistant.
+You can find some of these documents below.

   <a href="Selected Notes and Reports/EngMath ProblemSet01.pdf" download>HW01</a>
   <a href="Selected Notes and Reports/EngMath ProblemSet02.pdf" download>HW02</a>